zhengbz0111/GI-Workshop-2/README.md

 > which you'll modify shortly.

-   * Use the ‘scene gizmo’ located in the top-right of the viewport in order to select different angles to view the cube from.
+Use the ‘scene gizmo’ located in the top-right of the viewport in order to select different angles to view the cube from.
 Which two faces are missing?

+#### 2. Turn on culling

-   * Open `VertexColorShader.shader`, remove the code `Cull Off`, and save the file. **Make sure you keep this code removed for the remainder of the workshop.**
+Open `VertexColorShader.shader`, remove the code `Cull Off`, and save the file.
+Make sure you keep this code removed for the remainder of the workshop.
 Examine the cube again in the Unity editor.
 What did `Cull Off` do?

-#### 2. Complete the cube
+#### 3. Complete the cube

 Add vertex definitions to `GenerateCube.cs` to complete the cube (add the missing faces).
 Culling is now on, so make sure you use the correct vertex